warrengalyen/JpegFile/README.md

-# JpegLibrary
+# JpegFile

-JPEG decoder, encoder and optimizer implemented in C#.
+A native C# library for loading, saving and optimizing JPEG files.

 ## Supported Runtimes